I was just told, snerdly, tell me if you knew this.

 His wife is terrific.

-They they threw him overboard yesterday like they do with ever the GOP, nobody's better than eating their own than the GOP is.
+They threw him overboard yesterday like they do with the GOP.

-That's not gonna change.
+That's not going to change.

 Let me give you a list.

-I think there's a letter that's just gone out in the state of Missouri that John Ashcroft has put his name to.
+I think there's a letter that's just gone out in the state of Missouri that John Ashcroft has put his name to, high political officials, Republican officials in Missouri, calling on Aiken to quit.

-Well, he's not, but he should.
+No, he's not, but he should.

 Well, it's too late for that.

-I mean, they're they're they're they're all in there.
+I mean, they're all in there.

-You know, we're two months from the election, Rush.
+You know, we're two months from the election rush.

-And at the end of the day, Claire McCaskill is still stupid too.
+And at the end of the day, Claire McCaskill is still stupid, too.

-And Claire McCaskill still voted for Obamacare, and Missourians still hate Obamacare, and nothing's changed about Claire McCaskill.
+And nothing's changed about Claire McCaskill.

-There is nothing she voted for Obamacare, Missourians don't want any part of Obamacare, and most Missourians don't want any part of Claire McCaskill anymore.
+And most Missourians don't want any part of Claire McCaskill anymore.

 That's true.